 One of the main changes occurring in the brain is the accumulation of abnormal proteins into toxic plaques and tangles, causing once-healthy cells to stop working, lose connections with other cells, and die.

 Scientists already knew that glucose and its metabolic byproducts can damage proteins through a reaction called glycation, which has also been linked to Alzheimer’s disease, and is a known feature of the hyperglycemia induced by diabetes.

-For the new study, the researchers used a sensitive technique to detect glycation in brain samples from people with and without Alzheimer’s disease.
+For the new study, the researchers used a sensitive technique to

 The team found evidence that the enzyme MIF undergoes glycation damage in the early stages of the disease.
 It also seems that the extent of MIF glycation increases as the disease progresses.